 Accredited Entities are institutions that can access funding from the GCF, after an accreditation process.
 There are different types of the GCF Accredited Entities, based on access modalities:

-• Direct Access Entities: Fiji Development Bank (FDB) and MoE
+• Direct Access Entities: Fiji Development Bank (FDB)

 • Regional Accredited Entities